yacc/brunch-with-ember-sideloaded/README.md

 ###Textmate Properties
 There is a `.tm_properties` file at the root of the template that will instruct Textmate (if you use it) to only look in the right places for files.

+###Comprehensive Logging
+By default apps built with this template will log **lots** of information to the console for debugging purposes.
+This is all found in the `app.js` file and can be turned off if and where desired.

 ## Dependency Automation ##